mrpatato1635/FNF-Gray-Engine/README.md

 Health Gain Multiplier Up To 10x
 Health loss Multiplier Up To 0.1x
-FNF Main Menu Left Instand Of Middle Just Like OS Engine Outdated Screen No LOnger Shows
+FNF Main Menu Left Instand Of Middle Just Like OS Engine Outdated Screen No Longer Shows
 Make Sure Use Haxe 4.2.4 To Complie The Engine